 Phase Title Description

-01 Design/Requisition This phase covers the administration function of a job.
+01 Design/Requisition This phase covers the administrative function of a job.
 It includes all labor for designing curtains, room layouts, pattern selection and mock-ups for the rooms.
 In addition, any licensing, permitting and capitalization expenses are assigned here.
-Labor to order and follow-up on work orders is expensed to this phase.

 03 Delivery Delivery includes transportation, on-site storage and any temporary equipment to move furniture at the job site.